 By using blockchain technology, the speed of sending and receiving invoices will increase dramatically.
 In fact, transactions will occur almost instantly thanks to the removal of third party financial institutions.

 The blockchain can also make cross-border transactions become more accessible since the transaction only involves two parties.
-Without third parties, there will be no more transaction fees or waiting several days or weeks for the funds to become available in your account.
-Transactions are also secure and can be easily traced.
+Without third parties, there will be no more transaction fees or waiting for the funds to be in your account.
+You won’t have to worry though, as all transactions are secure and easily traced.